What to Do with Your Brand-New Brand

 HOW NOT TO USE YOUR BRAND PLATFORM

 The worst possible thing you can do is not utilize your brand platform at all and just revert back to the way things were before.
 Your brand platform was thoughtfully created for you in tandem with you and your team: no one else’s brand looks like yours—so use it!
-We’ll make sure to equip you with all the ways your brand platform can translate into audience-facing marketing (up next: brand messages!).
+We’ll make sure to equip you with all the ways your brand platform can translate into audience-facing marketing.

 For more brand marketing insights, check out “There Are Two Types of Brands” from SVP Creative Director, Libby Morse.